-Coverage: Approximately 12 square metres per litre, per coat, depending on the porosity and age of the timber to be coated (up to 25 square metres on smooth, sanded surfaces)
+Coverage: Approximately 12 square meters per litre, per coat, depending on the porosity and age of the timber to be coated (up to 25 square meters on smooth, sanded surfaces)

 Cleaning: Clean brushes and other equipment immediately after use with a good quality commercially available solvent brush cleaner or white spirits.

 - Data Sheet and Application instructions